 Chlamydia is truly one of the most common sexually-transmitted diseases these days.
 It can be very easily spread around so you better follow appropriate safety measures each time you have sex with other individuals.

 Brought about by bacteria called the Chlamydia trachomatis, Chlamydia is an infection that can be passed on from one individual to another via sexual contact.
 As reported by the Center for Disease Control, around three million men and women get infected with Chlamydia in the USA alone annually.
 Envision how large that number is when we think about all the other Chlamydia cases in the rest of the world.

-Sexual activities like anal sex, vaginal sex, and oral sex are the main ways of contract the Chlamydia bacteria.
-A pregnant mom who is suffering with the infection can also pass it on to her infant during child delivery.
+Sexual activities like anal sex, vaginal sex, and oral sex are the main ways of acquiring the Chlamydia bacteria.
+A pregnant mom who is suffering from the infection can also pass it on to her infant during child delivery.

 What are the signs and symptoms of Chlamydia in females?

 A lady who has acquired Chlamydia will encounter typical STD symptoms like painful urination, burning sensation in the time of sexual intercourse, and unusual discharge from the vagina.
 People with Chlamydia that is undiagnosed and untreated can become infertile later on in their lives.
 They are also more prone to evolve into PID or pelvic inflammatory disease that will have an impact on the organs around and near the pelvic region.